Why 2017 Will Be The Year Of The Blockchain

 Cryptography is still a nascent industry; standards and regulations continue to evolve as more organizations work together to create universal guidelines.
 These upcoming regulations will allow blockchain to be used for government and business applications.
 Hyperledger is a leader in the crypto space, partnering with industry leaders to improve the technology and making it scalable on an enterprise level.
 These partnerships are critical for the blockchain, since its ability to keep audited permanent records can serve many purposes in government and business databases.
 The next step forward is to bridge the gap between small-scale usage and consistent enterprise rollout.

 New Product Launches

-Blockchain technology has matured since breaking into the public consciousness with the Economist cover story in 2015.
+Blockchain technology, like the one discussed by bot trading, has matured since breaking into the public consciousness with the Economist cover story in 2015.
 Many startups have been working on beta and pre-launch builds since then, with nearly 2000 new blockchain companies forming overnight.
 In 2017, many of these will finally go to market in Singapore, Dubai, and London where the regulatory bodies welcome innovation and compete to be the financial mecca of the world.
 This isn’t just about Fintech and smart cities; it is a race for relevance in a world shifting to borderless and financially fluid global citizens.

 For each technological paradigm shift, there is always a watershed moment, a point in time when the technology matures from a proof-of-concept into a platform for mainstream integration.
 With nearly a decade of development, blockchain technology has gone from idea to workable concept to implementing this technology quickly – and not it has the strength to carry everything from smart cities to government data to enterprise-level databases.
 The blockchain’s time has truly come.
 2017 will see the convergence of industry needs and blockchain capabilities, and the result will be a more fantastic, more transformative, and more secure digital society.
 The only thing we have left to wonder is what’s next?